Slew401/TurtleProgram/README.md

 # TurtleProgram
-A Porgram that draws shapes depending on the turtle files passed into it.
+A Program that draws shapes depending on the turtle files passed into it.